Brister Dissent in In re Poly-America, LP, No. 04-1049 (Tex. Aug. 29, 2008)(O'Neill)

 Second, the trial court ordered these parties to arbitration five years ago.
 Had mandamus

-expense incurred arbitrating this case would have been less than that incurred in mandamus review.
+and expense incurred arbitrating this case would have been less than that incurred in mandamus

+review.
 And now that mandamus review is concluded, the parties must go to arbitration anyway.
-Given our

-state’s strong public policy favoring freedom of contract,[12] claims that a contract is unconscionable
+Given our state’s strong public policy favoring freedom of contract,[12] claims that a contract is

-and state law require courts to enforce an arbitrator’s decision, no matter what it is, with very few
+federal and state law require courts to enforce an arbitrator’s decision, no matter what it is, with

-exceptions.[13]
-The allowable exceptions concern extrinsic or procedural matters like corruption, fraud,
+very few exceptions.[13]
+The allowable exceptions concern extrinsic or procedural matters like

-or refusing to hear evidence;[14] they do not include (as the Supreme Court just held) disregarding the
+corruption, fraud, or refusing to hear evidence;[14] they do not include (as the Supreme Court just

-creates a hybrid procedure unknown to the arbitration acts.
-As already noted, those statutes commit
+them creates a hybrid procedure unknown to the arbitration acts.
+As already noted, those statutes

-matters concerning the law and the merits to the arbitrators and foreclose judicial review of the details
+commit matters concerning the law and the merits to the arbitrators and foreclose judicial review

-of the result.
-This also appears to violate the parties’ agreement in this case, which authorized the
+of the details of the result.
+This also appears to violate the parties’ agreement in this case, which

 Should any term of this Agreement be declared illegal, unenforceable, or unconscionable, the